 Spouse/civil partner and/or dependent children

-The above exemptions also cover your spouse/civil partner and/or dependent children, but only if they’re visiting the UK at the same time as you.
+The above exemptions also cover your spouse/civil partner and/or dependent children, but usually only if they’re visiting the UK at the same time and for the same length of time as you.

 Information for foreign nationals seeking private treatment in the UK